yonaskolb/XcodeGen/docs/ProjectSpec.md

       Release: config_files/release.xcconfig
 ```

-#### Run Scripts
+#### Build Scripts
-Run script phases can be added via **prebuildScripts** or **postBuildScripts** which run before or after any other build phases respectively.
+Run script build phases can be added via **prebuildScripts** or **postBuildScripts** which run before or after any other build phases respectively.
 They run in the order defined.
-Each script can contain
+Each script can contain:

 - **path:** a relative or absolute path to a shell script
 - **script:** an inline shell script